sturob/tmux-teleport/README.md

 1. hit return immediately after launch (+ new window is preselected)

-2. if a search has no matches, hit return to create a window named after your search query
+2. at any time, hit ctrl-] to create a new window named after your search query

-3. at any time, hit ctrl-] to create a new window named after your search query
+3. if a search has no matches, hit return to create a window named after your search query [TODO]

 When #1 is performed, tmux will inject 'tmux rename-window ;' into the new window.
 This is not a bug.
 It's intended to make it as easy as possible to rename the new window (delete the ; and enter a name), but gets out of the way if you want to enter a blind command.